entekadesign/kobold-alarm-clock-card/README.md

     - input_boolean.alarm_clock
 ```

 Kobold expects the entity ID of your input_boolean helper to be in the `alarm_entities` list.
 These are entity IDs representing HA integrations that will activate when the alarm is activated (called "alarm ringers" in the **settings dialog**).
 Note that the name portion of the entity IDs of the input_boolean helper and the Variables+History sensor must match.
-If each is not "alarm_clock", you must add a `name` entry to the lovelace configuration to set a new name:
+If each is not "alarm_clock," you must add a `name` entry to the lovelace configuration to set a new name:

 ```yaml
 - type: custom:kobold-alarm-clock